Reben80/Data110-32213/week2.md

 ---

-## Python Lab 1

-# Google Colab Introduction and Data Visualization
+## Python Lab 1 :Google Colab Introduction and Data Visualization

 This week we delved into the powerful capabilities of Google Colab for data analysis and visualization.
 Here's a breakdown of our learning journey: